Uberi/University-Notes/PHIL145/PHIL145.md

     * Science makes use of hypotheses and experiments to draw conclusions.

 # 26/3/14

-;wip: do quiz 5, posted later today, due on the 30th

 **Theory-ladeness** is a phenomenon where all observations are always made against some sort of existing theory and assumptions.
 In other words, all theories in a paradigm are tied to that paradigm.